StarRocks/starrocks/docs/reference/System_variable.md

 * prefer_compute_node

   Whether the FEs distribute query execution plans to CN nodes.
-Valid values are:
+Valid values:

   * true: indicates that the FEs distribute query execution plans to CN nodes.
   * false: indicates that the FEs do not distribute query execution plans to CN nodes.